ecoronado92/towards_data_science/hierarchical_models/lmm/python/README.md

-# Hierarchical / Multilevel / Mixed Effects Models in Python
+# Bayesian Mixed Effects Models in Python

 Repo contains materials covering how to implementing, diagnose and evaluate a hierarchical model using a Bayesian framework.